3th1K/ip_sweeper/README.md

 # ip_sweeper
 Helps To Scan Current Active Devices On The Local Network

-to run type in bash ipsweep.sh <your interface name>
+To Run Type In    bash ipsweep.sh <your interface name>

 example : bash ipsweep.sh wlan0